 Between the 3 of us, we consume a cumulative average of 164 meals at home per month.

-With a running average of upwards to $400 divided by the total meals at 164 means we’re eating about $2.43 per meal in Seattle* Washington.
-Hooray!
-I think that’s pretty good.
+With a running average of upwards to $400 divided by the total meals at 164 means, we’re eating about $2.43 per meal in Seattle, Washington.

-*For reference, Seattle is 24% more expensive than the typical U.S. city so someone earning $50,000 a year would need to earn $62,000 a year to maintain the same standard of living as they did at $50,000.
-Find and compare your city’s cost of living here.
+For another reference, Seattle is 24% more expensive than the typical U.S. city so someone earning $50,000 a year would need to earn $62,000 a year to maintain the same standard of living as they did at $50,000.

 It wasn’t always frugal like this…